GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 *   How particular situations may be affected by multiple proposals;
 *   If your use case is covered by a proposal.

-While this is an opportunity for stakeholders to share direct feedback to the Chrome team privately, the themes or issues in your feedback may become public in an aggregated, non-attributable way.
+While this is an opportunity for stakeholders to share feedback to the Chrome team directly, the themes or issues in your feedback may be aggregated for inclusion in the Chrome team’s public reports, without attribution.

 {% endDetails %}